6 min read

 - Acknowledge It: The first step is to accept that aggression is a natural, essential part of being human.
 It is the root of our ability to protect ourselves, set boundaries, and say “no.”

-- Understand It: We get curious.
+- Understand It: I get curious.
 What is this anger trying to tell you?
 Often, it’s a signal that a boundary has been violated or that you feel powerless.
-In Therapy for Men, we often find that unexamined anger is a defense against underlying feelings of hurt or fear.
+In Therapy for Men, I often find that unexamined anger is a defense against underlying feelings of hurt or fear.

 - Channel It: The work of therapy is to help you transform raw, destructive aggression into healthy, constructive assertiveness.
 You learn to use that same powerful energy to advocate for your needs, protect your relationships, and pursue your goals with determination.